Rosso84/Quizgame-SAP-FullStack-Webapp-in-ReactJS/readme.md

 2. docker run chosenNametag -p <choose a port such as 8080>
 3. docker run nametag
 4.navigate to https://localhost:8080 in a browser
+5.remember to remove all afterwards with commands: docker system prune -a docker volume prune

+usefull docker commands
+docker images  (lists all images) docker ps  (lists all running images with their id's) docker stop id  (stops running images)